2017 Montana Legislature

-NEW SECTION.
 Section 1.
-Expungement of misdemeanor records -- petition to district court -- criteria for expungement -- DEFINITIONS.
-(1) (A) A person convicted of a misdemeanor offense OR OFFENSES who has completed the terms of the sentence for the misdemeanor offense OR OFFENSES may petition the district court for an order requiring the expungement of all records of the arrest, investigation, and detention, if any, and any court proceedings that may have been held in the case.
+Expungement of misdemeanor records -- petition to district court -- criteria for expungement -- definitions.
+(1) (a) A person convicted of a misdemeanor offense or offenses who has completed the terms of the sentence for the misdemeanor offense or offenses may petition the district court for an order requiring the expungement of all records of the arrest, investigation, and detention, if any, and any court proceedings that may have been held in the case.

 (2) Unless the interests of public safety demand otherwise, the district court shall order the records expunged if:

-(a) (I) the person has not been convicted of any other offense in this state, another state, or federal court for a period of 5 years since the person completed the terms of the original sentence for the offense, including payment of any financial obligations or successful completion of court-ordered treatment; and OR
+(a) (i) the person has not been convicted of any other offense in this state, another state, or federal court for a period of 5 years since the person completed the terms of the original sentence for the offense, including payment of any financial obligations or successful completion of court-ordered treatment; or

 - END -

 Processed for the Web on April 3, 2017 (6:11pm)

 New language in a bill appears underlined, deleted material appears stricken.

 Sponsor names are handwritten on introduced bills, hence do not appear on the bill until it is reprinted.